vercel-partner-solutions/v0-slack-app/README.md

   "project_id": "<project-id-added-by-slack-cli>"
 }
 ```
 6. Start your local server with automatic tunneling using the `pnpm dev:tunnel` command.
 You can also use the generic `slack run` command if you do not want automatic tunneling and manifest updates.
 If prompted, select the workspace you'd like to grant access to.
-Select `yes` when asked _Update app settings with changes to the local manifest?_.
+Select `yes` when asked _Update app settings with changes to the local manifest?_

 7. Open your Slack workspace and add your new Slack Agent to a channel.
-Your Slack Agent should respond whenever it's tagged in a message or sent a DM.
+Your Slack Agent should respond whenever it's tagged in a message or sent a DM

 ## Deploy to Vercel
 1. Create a new Vercel project [here](https://www.vercel.com/new) or select _Add new..._ and _project_ from the Vercel dashboard